geosolutions-it/MapStore2/docs/user-guide/longitudinal-profile.md

 Given a DEM or a bathymetric layer as a source and a provided path on it, this tool allows to calculate the **Longitudinal Profile** and display it within an interactive chart.

 !!! note
-    By default, the **Longitudinal Profile** plugin is ready to be configured for [application contexts](application-context.md#configure-plugins), and is not available in the default plugin configuration.
+    The **Longitudinal Profile** is not active by default in the MapStore configuration but it can be configured within an [application contexts](application-context.md#configure-plugins) if needed.
     The plugin works only if the [WPS process](gs-wps-longitudinal-profile-2.24-SNAPSHOT.zip) is configured on the [GeoServer](http://geoserver.org/).

 By clicking the **Longitudinal Profile** <img src="../img/button/long-profile-button.jpg" class="ms-docbutton"/> button, available in the [Side Toolbar](mapstore-toolbars.md#side-toolbar), a drop down menu opens so that the user can manage the available options including different ways to calculate the profile: